 camera_intrinsic_flag[i] equal to 1 indicates that the intrinsic camera parameters are present in the i-th viewport.

 camera_extrinsic_flag[i] equal to 1 indicates that the extrinsic camera parameters are present in the i-th viewport.

 ViewportInfo provides information about the camera.
-Then syntax and semantics of this class is specified in subclause 10.2.3 of ISO/IEC 23090-10.
+The syntax and semantics are specified in subclause 10.2.3.

 Bibliography